gaearon/overreacted.io/src/pages/making-setinterval-declarative-with-react-hooks/index.md

 >One might say Databases are from Mars and Objects are from Venus.
 Databases do not map naturally to object models.
 It’s a lot like trying to push the north poles of two magnets together.

 Our “impedance mismatch” is not between Databases and Objects.
-It is between the React programming model and the imperative `setTimeout` API.
+It is between the React programming model and the imperative `setInterval` API.

 **A React component may be mounted for a while and go through many different states, but its render result describes *all of them at once.***